-After three years of waiting in the wings behind the likes of Christian McCaffrey and Bryce Love, both whom have gone on to NFL teams, Trevor Speights may soon be getting his change to showcase what made him one of the highest recruited running backs in his class and, maybe, give Valley football something to cheer about.
+After three years of waiting in the wings behind the likes of Christian McCaffrey and Bryce Love, both whom have gone on to NFL teams, Trevor Speights may soon be getting his chance to showcase what made him one of the highest recruited running backs in his class and, maybe, give Valley football something to cheer about.

 Between 2012 thru 2015, Speights dazzled defenses and spectators alike playing running back for the McAllen Memorial Mustangs.
 By the time Speights closed out his final game, a crushing 49-35 loss to Harlingen High in the 2nd round of the playoffs, he had amassed 9,868 rushing yards, good enough to land him as the 4th all-time leading rusher in Texas high school football history.